Our International Work Overview 22-23

 A key part of our work is connecting Scottish writers to opportunities to travel and share their work internationally.

-Over the last year, we’ve had over 35 opportunities for creatives and organisations working in literature in Edinburgh.
-Included in these were 12 residencies, 10 commissions and promotional work, as well as 14 professional development opportunities.
+Over the last year, we’ve had 30 opportunities for creatives and organisations working in literature in Edinburgh.
+Included in these were 11 residencies, 13 commissions, as well as 6 collaboration and promotional opportunities.
 Here’s a snapshot of what we’ve done in 2022 and 2023 so far.

 After applying to one of our opportunities, Edinburgh-based writer Sonali Misra completed a residency in Gothenburg, and said that,'I treated the residency like a day job; from Monday to Friday, I went to a library – alternating between both weekly – to write.'
 Candice Purwin, a comics artist, was accepted for a residency in Quebec City in partnership with Quebec BD.
 We also arranged for Metaphrog, to represent Edinburgh in Quebec City of Literature’s project ‘Panel Around the World’, which will see newly commissioned comics displayed in all participating cities.
 We were also asked to submit a poet to perform in Slam-o-Vision, Melbourne City of Literature’s global poetry slam, and supported Georgina X from Loud Poets as our entrant.